Find Trade Colleges

 Construction Engineering Tech majors at SDSU take out an average of $16,106 in student loans while working on their Bachelor's Degree.

-California State University - Northridge ranked #7 on this year’s Most Popular Construction Engineering Bachelor’s Degree Trade Schools in California list.
-Located in the city of Northridge, CSUN is a public college with a very large student population.
+California State University - Northridge came in at #7 in this year’s edition of the Most Popular Construction Engineering Bachelor’s Degree Trade Schools in California ranking.
+Located in the city of Northridge, CSUN is a public school with a very large student population.

 Women make up 4% of the construction engineering tech majors at the school.